 © Paweł Kwiek

-In this framework and with the support of the ULYSSES Network, the festival also implements the InSitu/City Warsaw project.
-This artistic action in the cityscape, authored by Krzysztof Knittel and a group of co-authors: musicians, improvisers, dancers, and other artists, takes place on the Grochów municipality in Warsaw.
+In this context and with the support of the ULYSSES Network, the festival also implements the InSitu/City Warsaw project.
+An artistic action in the cityscape, under the tutorship of Krzysztof Knittel and a group of young co-authors: musicians, improvisers, dancers, and other artists, taking place on the Grochów municipality in Warsaw.